NOW AVAILABLE FOR ORDER EXCLUSIVELY FROM CURT LEWIS AVIATION BOOKS

 Finally, the definitive book on the Titanic of aviation accidents, a state-of-the-art jet that couldn’t stall until it did and took the lives of 228 Air France passengers and crew.
 Based on exclusive interviews with the aircraft’s manufacturer, the airline, flight crews, families of the pilots, accident investigators and the Woods Hole led team that recovered the missing jet from the bottom of the South Atlantic, Angle of Attack reveals why airlines and regulators everywhere must respond now to critical lessons from this legendary event.

-Buy the book and the movie, Pilot Error (a fictional movie based on a similar event), and save $6
+Buy the book and the movie, Pilot Error (a historical fiction movie based on a similar event), and save $6

 WHAT THE EXPERTS ARE SAYING ABOUT ANGLE OF ATTACK